Starter Guide to Requirements Management

 • Directory 498-doc-templates-prj stores a small ReqView project to maintain our document templates.

 • Directory UNEX stores sub-projects of our example UNEX project.
-In the beginning, it will contain ReqView project UNEXsys describing top-level stakeholder and system requirements.
+In the beginning, it will contain ReqView project UNEXsys describing top-level stakeholder requirements and system requirements.
 After doing the system design, we will decide on further sub-projects storing information for each discipline, for example, one for the UNEX mechanics, one for the UNEX software, etc.

 Starter Guide